BladeCKG/fastapi_hero_app_complete/ReadMe.md

-### README: Kubernetes Cluster for FastAPI Hero Application with PostgreSQL and Prometheus
+### README: Kubernetes Cluster for FastAPI Hero Application

 #### Overview
-This project demonstrates setting up a Kubernetes-based environment for running a highly available FastAPI application, backed by a PostgreSQL database and monitored using Prometheus.
-The solution is based on the requirements provided and uses tools like Kind for local Kubernetes clusters, Docker for containerization, and CloudNativePG for PostgreSQL management.
+This project sets up a Kubernetes-based environment for deploying a FastAPI application with a PostgreSQL backend and Prometheus monitoring.
+The setup is highly available, monitored, and runs on a local Kind cluster.

 ---